-The prototype's algorithm development is highly dependent on the quality of results from the LLM.
+It can be known before prototyping that CueCode algorithm is highly dependent on the quality of results from the LLM.

 Because LLMs are non-deterministic (Nexus, 2024; Uspenskyi, 2024), it may prove difficult to instruct an LLM for a task so specific as selecting an API endpoint.
 Thurs, we face an open question of whether CueCode should allow the LLM choose which REST API endpoint to generate data, or for CueCode to implement a cosine similarity search algorithm, similar to work done by Zafin's engineers and others (Mark Needham, 2023; Zafin, 2023).